Get Compensation for Injuries from a Cruise Ship Accident

 But usually the negligence is of a more ordinary sort.
 For example, a deck that becomes unusually slippery when wet or a poorly marked is slipping or falling hazard.
 And unfortunately, this sort of negligence is all too common on cruise ships.

 U.S. Maritime Law protects you on these ships, no matter where in the world the injury occurs.
 And foreign passengers enjoy the same rights as a U.S. citizens.
-But there are important limits on your rights that you need to be aware of, and a Cruise Ship Injury Attorney can guide you regarding your rights.
+But there are important limits on your rights that you need to be aware of, and an experienced cruise ship accident lawyer can guide you regarding your rights.

 One of the most important of these limitations is that cruise lines are allowed to shorten the time you have to make a claim, and limit the place where you can file suit.
 Almost all the cruise lines require an injured passenger to give them written notice of the claim within 6 months and to file suit within one year of the date of the injury.